alexj/gridminders/README.md

 # GridMinders

 GridMinders is a simple macOS SwiftUI app that visualizes your Apple Reminders in an Eisenhower 2x2 grid.
+The reminders list updates automatically whenever tasks change in the Reminders app, so the grid stays current.

 The app requests permission to access the Reminders database using `EventKit`.
 Tasks are categorized as: